newjersey/navigator.business.nj.gov/content/src/anytime-action-license-reinstatements/hvacr-license-reinstatement.md

 urlSlug: hvacr-license-reinstatement
 summaryDescriptionMd: If your Heating, Ventilating, Air Conditioning, and Refrigeration (HVACR) license has expired, you can apply for reinstatement.
-callToActionText: " Reinstate My  HVACR License "
+callToActionText: "Reinstate My HVACR License"
 callToActionLink: https://www.njconsumeraffairs.gov/hvacr/Pages/applications.aspx
 ---